kwertyops/byte-of-python/src/dudraw_quickstart.md

 # Introduction to `dudraw`

 ## What can you do with `dudraw`?
-The Python package `dudraw` is a minimal graphics library developed for teaching a beginning Python programming class.
+The python package `dudraw` is a minimal graphics library developed for teaching a beginning python programming class.
 Its starting point was `stddraw`, developed at Princeton University (see [Elements of Programming in Python](https://introcs.cs.princeton.edu/python/code/index.php#programs)).
 At the University of Denver we modified and enhanced that package to produce `dudraw`.

 The `dudraw` package has graphics primitives for drawing points, lines, circles and ellipses, squares and rectangles, triangles, quadrilaterals, polygons, circular and elliptical sectors, annuli and text.
 You can set the color you want the objects to be, and the width of points, lines and outlines.